C. R. Técnico

 Clube de Rugby do Técnico or C.R.
 Técnico is a Portuguese rugby union club.

 Técnico has won 3 Championships and 4 Portuguese Cup's.
 It was founded in 1963, by four rugby union players and students of Técnico, Alfredo Santos, José Luis Steiger, José Metelo and Pedro Sousa Ribeiro.

 In the late eighties, it set out to build his own field in Olaias, leaving Estádio Universitário de Lisboa where it used to play.

-C.R Técnico has all age groups teams, from Under 8 to Veterans, including 2 senior teams and a women's side also.
+C.R Técnico has all age groups teams, from Under 8 to Veterans, including 2 senior teams, women's side and also Touch Rugby.